 - The OpenVZ development team is the largest code contributor to the Linux Containers kernel code (which is part of Docker,) and we use OpenVZ, but right now it is not possible to run LXC inside an OpenVZ container.
 This may change with the release of newer OpenVZ kernels based on 3.x.

 This next bit of information is important.
 A number of people have temporarily locked themselves out of their containers by setting up a firewall incorrectly.
-I plan to develop a firewall management UI that configures a firewall for you to make this step easier.
-For the time being, please avoid setting up a firewall unless you really need one.
+Be careful when using automated firewall tools and be aware that this is a possibility first.

 - Can I set up my own firewall?